wutangpaul/web-start-lite/README.md

 ## Overview

-Web Lite is a barebones, npm-based boilerplate for modern web development.
+Web Start Lite is a barebones, npm-based boilerplate for modern web development.

 ### Features
 * Webpack